Tool to make remote-incremental backups which consist of a mirror and historical snapshots of the target data.

 rincr prune myserver:~/backups/mydata

-rincr restore --latest myserver:backups/mydata path-to-restore output-path
+rincr restore --latest myserver:~/backups/mydata path/to/file ~/restored/

-rincr restore --from=12h myserver:backups/mydata path-to-restore output-path
+rincr restore --from=12h myserver:~/backups/mydata path/to/file ~/restored/

 $ ls -A ~/mydata

-README.md new-file.txt
+README.md config.json

-$ ssh desktop-1 ls ~/Backups/mydata
+$ ssh server ls ~/backups/mydata

 README.md .rincr

-$ ssh desktop-1 ls ~/Backups/mydata/.rincr
+$ ssh server ls ~/backups/mydata/.rincr

-2024-01-12T09-12-32 last
+2024-01-12T09-12-32/ last

-$ rincr ~/mydata desktop-1:~/Backups
+$ rincr ~/mydata server:~/backups

-$ ssh desktop-1 ls ~/Backups/mydata
+$ ssh server ls ~/backups/mydata

-README.md new-file.txt .rincr
+README.md config.json .rincr

-$ ssh desktop-1 ls ~/Backups/mydata/.rincr
+$ ssh server ls ~/backups/mydata/.rincr